dideler/fish-cd-git/README.md

 set --universal --export GH_BASE_DIR $HOME
 ```

-Navigate to a repository (will clone if neded):
+Navigate to a repository (will clone if missing):
 ```
 gh dideler fish-cd-git
 ```